adobe-rnd/mystique-cli/README.md

 ## Overview

-This command line tool is an AI-powered coding assistant that makes it super easy to generate, modify, and enhance code.
+This command line tool is a general-purpose AI-powered coding assistant that makes it super easy to generate, modify, and enhance code.
 By using Generative AI, it helps developers quickly create, tweak, and improve various code components.
 It's a simple project designed to show how easy it is to build such a tool from scratch and also to serve as a foundation for custom implementations.

 ## Installation